bbc/device_api-android/README.md

 You might need to set your device to developer mode, and turn on usb debugging so that the android debug bridge can detect your device.

+### Connecting and disconnecting from Remote Devices

+You can connect to devices via their IP address and port number.
+The syntax is:

+  DeviceAPI::Android.connect('192.168.0.1:5555')

+This should add a device to the already connected devices, which you can query with DeviceAPI::Android.devices.
+You can disconnect from a device like so:

+  DeviceAPI::Android.disconnect('192.168.0.1:5555')

+Once connected, the IP address and port number combination becomes the serial for the device, and you can execute commands such as adb shell through specifying the IP address/port number instead of the serial number.

 ### Detecting devices

 There are two methods for detecting devices: